-'''

-class IPython.core.prompts.LazyEvaluate(func, args, kwargs)
+class IPython.core.prompts.LazyEvaluate(func, args, kwargs) Bases: object init (func, args, kwargs) Initialize self.
+See help(type(self)) for accurate signature.

-Bases: object

-'''

 This is used for formatting strings with values that need to be updated at that time, such as the current time or working directory.